 - Clinicians should conduct their session in the assigned clinic room.
-If a room change is needed, inform the Clinic Coordinator in advance. - Clinicians should be in their room at scheduled times unless other arrangements have been made with the Clinic Coordinator and supervisor. - Student clinicians wishing to use the Sensory Room for part or all of their session should schedule this with the Clinic Coordinator in advance. - Student clinicians must start and end sessions according to the schedule. - Please leave the clinic room as you found it; you can rearrange furniture for your session but please return them to their original set up at the end. - Please see the previous section on Disinfection of Therapy Spaces for post-session disinfection information. - Please remove all your materials from the clinic room at the end of your session. - If you use the student breakroom or a group therapy room, you must clean them when you are done, including washing and putting away any dishes. - Student clinicians should never be on phones during clinic sessions unless phones are being used as a stopwatch, etc.
+If a room change is needed, inform the Clinic Coordinator in advance. - Clinicians should be in their room at scheduled times unless other arrangements have been made with the Clinic Coordinator and supervisor. - Student clinicians wishing to use the Sensory Room for part or all of their session should schedule this with the Clinic Coordinator in advance. - Student clinicians must start and end sessions according to the schedule. - Please leave the clinic room as you found it; you can rearrange furniture for your session but please return them to their original set up at the end. - Please see the previous section on Disinfection of Therapy Spaces for post-session disinfection information. - Please remove all your materials at the end of your session; this includes materials in the assigned therapy room and all other areas of the Center. - If you use the student breakroom or a group therapy room, you must clean them when you are done, including washing and putting away any dishes. - Student clinicians should never be on phones during clinic sessions unless phones are being used as a stopwatch, etc.